alexdrone/Buffer/README.md

 #Getting started

-Buffer is designed to be very granular and not opinionated about the level of abstraction offered to the user.
+Buffer is designed to be very granular and has APIs with very different degrees of abstraction.

 ###Managing a collection with Buffer

-We can initialize and use **Buffer** in the following way.
+You can initialize and use **Buffer** in the following way.

 ```swift